 Email marketing is a top choice among marketers when it comes to conversions and sales.
-It may be an older marketing tactic, but email marketing is one tactic that is still ROI positive, when done right.
-In fact, 93 percent of B2B marketers use email marketing to distribute content.
+It may be an older marketing tactic, but email marketing is one tactic that is still ROI positive when done right.
+In fact, 93 percent of B2B marketers use some of the email marketing practices to distribute content.

 According to HubSpot, businesses can earn $38 on average for every $1 spent on an email marketing campaign.
 That’s 3,800 percent ROI for your business.
 Of course, if you don’t have the email marketing experience and know-how, ROI may not be as impressive.

 This is maybe one of the most important best practices.
-Even if you have a top-notch lead list (that you didn’t buy), and a strong offering, a phishy email will result in zero clicks and zero sales.
-This makes for a ROI negative situation.
+Even if you have a top-notch lead list (that you didn’t buy), and a strong offering, a phishing email will result in zero clicks and zero sales.
+This makes for an ROI negative situation.

-Instead of being spammy and coming across phishy in your email marketing, simply make email marketing human.
+Instead of being spammy and coming across phishing in your email marketing, simply make email marketing human.
 Sounds pretty easy right?
 Sadly, many businesses don’t do this.
 And it is not their fault.
-Businesses just get caught up in their offering, and may have old strategies they use.
+Businesses just get caught up in their offering and may have old strategies they use.

 Being human when it comes to email marketing means coming across like a human.
-No intrusive sales pitches or corny call to actions needed.
+No intrusive sales pitches or corny calls to action are needed.
 Be personable, get to the point, have a strong offering, and act as if you are talking to the email recipient face-to-face.

-There is also an issue of the General Data Protection Regulation (GDPR).
-Don’t break the rules, because you may find yourself in big time trouble.
+There is also an issue with the General Data Protection Regulation (GDPR).
+Don’t break the rules, because you may find yourself in big-time trouble.

 In fact, nearly 70 percent of people won’t see your CTA if it is buried below the fold.
 This means you need to put your primary message and CTA above the fold.
 CTA should also be mentioned at least three times throughout the email, and in some visual form if possible.
 This can increase site traffic as well.

-Instead get personal with recipients by having a greeting with his or her name.
+Instead, get personal with recipients by having a greeting with their name.
 But be sure to keep it simple and less spam sounding.
 “Dear Mark Johnson” may not be as good as just “Hey Mark.”
 This is because people scan the greeting before opening.